Primaquine PhosphateOther Names: primaquine Drug Class: Opportunistic Infections and Coinfections

 Hemolytic reactions (moderate to severe) may occur in individuals with G6PD deficiency and in individuals with a family or personal history of favism.
 Areas of high prevalence of G6PD deficiency are Africa, Southern Europe, Mediterranean region, Middle East, South-East Asia, and Oceania.
 People from these regions have a greater tendency to develop hemolytic anemia (due to a congenital deficiency of erythrocytic G6PD) while receiving primaquine and related drugs.

 Safe usage of this preparation in pregnancy has not been established.
 Primaquine is contraindicated in pregnant women.
 Even if a pregnant woman is G6PD normal, the fetus may not be (see CONTRAINDICATIONS).
+Animal data show toxicity to reproduction.

 It is not known whether primaquine is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from primaquine, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.